Spray paint takes around 10-30 minutes to dry to touch, 1-4 hours to dry enough between coats, and 12-72 hours to cure (dry fully).

 Spray paints dry fast on glass because their surface is non-porous, so the coating doesn’t soak into the glass.
 Since most of the coating is exposed to air, the solvent evaporates faster.
 On average, a coating dries within 30 minutes over a glass surface.

 Related Read: Can You Spray Paint Glass?

-The spray paint coating must fully dry before you can sand it.
-This takes 1-4 hours.
-The coating must be fully dry and rigid enough to handle rough sandpaper.
-If you sand too soon, you will remove the entire coating.
+Spray paint must fully dry (1-4 hours) before sanding it.
+The coating must be dry and rigid enough to handle the rough texture of the sandpaper.

 What Happens if Spray Paint Dries Too Fast?

 The finish will crack if the spray paint dries too fast.
 That’s because the particles must bond naturally for the finish to be durable and not crack.

 If you speed up the bonding process (by using a hairdryer for too long), the particles won’t have enough time to harden and compact, so the coating won’t be durable.